 Your relationship with Baby is important, but so is your relationship with your partner.
 It’s easy for relationships to fall by the wayside when there’s a newborn in the house, so consider devoting some time to giving your relationship some TLC.

 Remember how you never had a ton of free time before your little one was born?
 There were always little things on your to-do list that were pushed to the bottom because you couldn’t quite make time for them.
 Now that Baby has arrived, more urgent tasks might start to fall by the wayside.
 Taking some time away from your little one to make sure you do your taxes might not be the most exciting way to spend a Saturday night, but it is important.

 It lets you see the big picture

 Whether you’re working or a stay-at-home parent, your little one is still a full-time job.
-You wake up thinking about him, and you go to sleep thinking about him.
+You wake up thinking about her, and you go to sleep thinking about her.
 Your whole world revolves around Baby in a sense, and it’s easy to lose yourself a little bit.
 Time for yourself gives you the opportunity to see yourself as something other than a parent.
 Maybe you’re also a musician, a hiker, or a baker, and you could use a little extra time every now and then to explore and encourage that.

 And the little pictures

 If you take some of this free time to go to lunch and show people hundreds of pictures of baby Baby, who are we to judge?
 It’s kind of cheating, but it lets you reflect on the things you love about being a parent while maintaining your relationships with your partner, friends, and family.
 It also gives you dedicated time to get out of the house, participate in non-baby activities, catch up with loved ones, and maybe even recruit some potential babysitters.
 It’s a win-win-win-win.